GuideBuyer evaluation

 SMB purchasing is time-sensitive.
 Restaurants need goods before service.
 Retailers need replenishment before the weekend.
 Manufacturers need parts before the production run.

-A simple escalation rule removes most approval stalls:
+A simple escalation rule can remove most approval stalls in products that support approval routing:

 If approval is pending for 24 hours and delivery risk is high,